For an added layer of security, you can make multi-factor authentication (MFA) mandatory for all users in your account.

 - Click the Authentication tab.

-- Check the Require MFA for access to this account box.
+- Select the Require MFA for access to this account checkbox.

 - Click Save.